Harvard-IACS/2020-AC295/content/pages/syllabus.md

 ## Course Structure and Activities

 The course is organized in three modules each one 4 weeks long.
 Each module is structured in three types of activities and they are: **Lectures**, **Reading Discussion**, and **Practicum**.
-Each activity requires the students to complete different assignments in the form of exercise/homework, quizzes, reading assignment and presentation (see Assignments below).
-During the first 3 weeks of each modules students will attend Lecture on Tuesday and Reading Discussion on Thursday.
+Each activity requires the students to complete different assignments in the form of exercise/homework, quizzes, reading assignment, and presentation (see Assignments below).
+During the first 3 weeks of each module, students will attend Lecture on Tuesday and Reading Discussion on Thursday.
 The fourth week of each module will be Practicum on Tuesday and Thursday. **Attendance is mandatory**.

-1. **Reading List** consists in papers, blogs and other reading material that will be realesed at the beginning of each week.
+1. **Reading List** consists in papers, blogs and other reading material that will be released no later than the beginning of each week.
 This will be the base for all the activities during the week.

 2. **Lectures** are held on **Tuesdays** from **4:30-5:45** pm in Cruft 309.
 During this activity we will discuss and summarize the basic concepts of the material covered during the week.

-3. **Reading Discussion** are held on **Thursdays** from **4:30-5:45** pm in in Cruft 309.
-During this activity two groups will present to the rest of the class one/two papers from the Reading List and lead the discussion.
-See Presentation Guildelines below.
+3. **Reading Discussions** are held on **Thursdays** from **4:30-5:45** pm in in Cruft 309.
+During this activity, two groups will present to the rest of the class one or two papers from the Reading List and lead the discussion.
+See Presentation Guidelines below.

 4. **Practicum** are activities in the form of a project based on the material covered in the module.
-The students will work in group and expect to deliver a complete assignment in 10 days.
+The students will work in groups and be expected to deliver a complete assignment in 10 days.
 There will be three practicum.

 <hr>
 <a name='Resources'>